Skip to main content

 ca. 1627–30

-Oil painting of a sitting woman wearing a black dress with white cuffs and collar
+Oil painting of sitting woman wearing black

 Closed for renovation